neo4j-contrib/waza-zen-table/README.md

 * Robot.Clear   (clears along both axes)
 * Robot.ClearX
 * Robot.ClearY
-* Robot.MoveTo(float, float)    (this will be the “smart” command which used the return lines to get to a location invisibly)
+* Robot.MoveTo(float, float)    (this is a “smart” command which used the return lines to get to a location invisibly)
 * Robot.LineTo(float, float)    (this command replaces all older drawing commands like MoveToExitSpeed, MoveToSmooth)
 * Robot.WaitSeconds(int)    (usually used at the end of a script file to make the system delay before loading a new pattern file)
 * Robot.WaitMinutes(int)    (see above)